Choose your source

 UPDATED PAGES AND REVIEWED MATERIAL

 Some pages also include dates detailing when they were last updated or reviewed.
-If this is the case, then you should include the date of the latest update in your reference, but you don’t need to include the date of the most recent review.
+If this is the case, then you should include the date of the latest update in your citation, but you don’t need to include the date of the most recent review.
 This is because, even if a source has been reviewed, that does not necessarily mean that it has been changed.

 REFERENCES